The Fraudulent Claims: Messed-up Pakistan Series 1

 Did anybody, any institution care?
 Did the judiciary or law-enforcement brought system-wide cleansing?
 No.

-Claims then became the norm for seeking government jobs, permits, tenders, supply orders, anything and everything.
+Claims then became the norm for seeking government jobs, permits, tenders, licenses, supply orders, anything and everything.

 And brought us here into 2014.

-Today, we are world’s ninth least peaceful and 10th most-fragile country.
+Today, we are the world’s Ninth least peaceful and 10th most-fragile country.

-Good news: Although we are only half of us (our other half was lost as Bangladesh), we are still alive.
-So there’s some hope.
+Good news: Although what is left is only half of us (our other half was lost as Bangladesh), we are still alive.
+So there’s some hope into the future.

 There’s a counter claim too: Fighting corruption won’t end poverty; a capable state will